-Rick's Place provides bereavement support to young people ages 5-18 years and their families when someone close in their life has died.
+Rick's Place supports young people ages 5-18 years and their families when someone close in their life has died.

-Rick’s Place is a non-profit based in Wilbraham that provides bereavement support to young people and their families following the death of someone close.
+Rick’s Place, Inc is an independent, non-profit based in Wilbraham that supports young people and their families following the death of someone close.

-Our mission is to offer compassionate support in a secure environment to children affected by death, in order to facilitate the healing process.
-Further we strive to reduce the potentially harmful and destructive behaviors that can occur among children and teens who do not get the support they need following the death of a parent or sibling.
+With compassionate support Rick's Place facilitates healing and reduces isolation for grieving young people.
+Further we strive to curb the potentially harmful and destructive behaviors that can occur among children and teens who do not get the support they need following the death of a parent or sibling.

-Young people (ages 5-18 years)meet in small groups with others their age where they make new friends and share memories wtih trained facilitators; while their adult caregivers meet seperately to share the challenges raising of a grieving child.
+Young people meet in small groups with others their age where they can make new friends and share memories wtih trained facilitators; while their adult caregivers meet seperately to share the challenges raising of a grieving child.

 Please give your support of this important service!

 Join the Conversation

 Anyone can set up a fundraiser for this charity.
 It's quick.
 It's easy.